DynaVap vs Sticky Brick Comparison 2026

 - want full control over every draw

-- are prepared to learn a technique
+- are willing to learn a technique

 Why not both?